clementvidon/Makefile_tutor/README.md

 everything that is covered in this tutorial will be carefully detailed.

-Initially intended to help 42 students to step up their Makefile skills through **a C destined documented template** that evolves gradually, **version by version**.
+Initially intended to help 42 students to step up their Makefile skills through **a C-focused documented template** that evolves gradually, **version by version**.
 With the aim of making them more digestible and even tasty  🍔

-Count **1 hour** to complete this tutorial plus some time to play with the [**examples**](https://github.com/clemedon/Makefile_tutor/tree/main/projects).
-For those of you who are wondering, as I write this line I invested a total of 102 hours and 20 minutes in the making of this tutorial.
+Allow **1 hour** to complete this tutorial, plus some additional time to work with the [**examples**](https://github.com/clemedon/Makefile_tutor/tree/main/projects).
+For those of you who are wondering, as I write this line, I have invested a total of 102 hours and 20 minutes in creating this tutorial.

 **TL;DR** Refer to the bold text.